How to Dehydrate Garlic in a Dehydrator

 Spicy, Zesty Garlic Salt

 Forget about buying pre-made garlic salt from the store!
 With dehydrated garlic, you can create your own.
 Simply grind some dried garlic with kosher or sea salt and relish the robust, savory delight.
+Garlic powder is more concentrated in flavor than fresh garlic, making it an excellent addition to various dishes.
 It’s perfect for adding an extra zing to your grilled meats, popping popcorn, or seasoning your Friday night margaritas.

 Crunchy Garlic Topping